Observed Biblical Calendar: Current Renewed Moon Report

 Local time (UTC): • UTC:

-The Global observation was first seen at Kutch, Dhordo, India , east of Israel.
+The Global observation is first expected at Venezuela , west of Israel.

 View Sightings Report